CleverCloud/doc.clever-cloud.com/deploy/application/php/tutorials/tutorial-wordpress.md

 [WordPress](https://WordPress.org) applications almost work out of the box on Clever Cloud, you just have a few adjustments to make.

+## FTP : deploy a legacy wordpress

+This tutorial is mainly concerning a Git deployment.
+However, you can deploy using a classic FTP PHP app.
+Choose "FTP" when you create a new PHP app.

 {{< readfile "/content/partials/create-application.md" >}}

 {{< readfile "/content/partials/set-env-vars.md" >}}